 Where innovation meets learning and development

-MissionBox speaks to Zsuzsanna Ujhelyi, organisational development manager at Voluntary Service Overseas (VSO) — an international development organisation that aims to end poverty through volunteering — about the highlights and challenges of her role.
+MissionBox speaks to Zsuzsanna Ujhelyi, organizational development manager at Voluntary Service Overseas (VSO) — an international development organization that aims to end poverty through volunteering — about the highlights and challenges of her role.

 What does your job entail?

-As the name suggests, my role aims to develop the organisation.
-Right now we’re going through a transformational shift to become more of a “people-first” organisation, so my job is to help VSO get there.
+As the name suggests, my role aims to develop the organization.
+Right now we’re going through a transformational shift to become more of a “people-first” organization, so my job is to help VSO get there.

 Our so-called People First strategy means that in everything we do — from communications to HR — we keep our beneficiaries front of mind.
 We have some principles that help us to work that way: things like being evidence-based, collaborating, being reflective.
 Last year my role was more about introducing these concepts to people, helping them understand how they already relate to their work and exploring how they could go deeper.
 This year it’s been more about ensuring our leaders are reporting on these issues and setting a good example.